pandodao/botastic/docs/install-mivus.md

-Botastic service has two dependent services.

-- milvus - save and query vectors of index data embedding result.
-- tokencal - calculate token consumption of OpenAI.

-Before deploying botastic service, we need to deploy the dependency services first.
-Because they are both deployed using docker, make sure docker installed in our system.

-### milvus
+# Install Milvus

+Botastic uses Milvus as its vector database.
+To simplify the installation process, we provide a docker-compose file to deploy Milvus.

+## Edit `docker-compose.yaml`

-1. Create a folder named `milvus` and put a `docker-compose.yaml` file with the following content in it.
+Create a folder named `milvus` and put a `docker-compose.yaml` file with the following content in it.

 It exposes two ports, which you can replace with easy-to-manage ports.

 * 19530 - milvus gRPC service port.
 * 19531 - port for management GUI.